MicrosoftDocs/azure-dev-docs/articles/python/quickstart-python-web-azd-codespaces.md

 4. Click the elipsis to the right of this Codespace to view a context menu.
 From here you can rename the codespace, publish to a new repository, change machine type, stop the codespace, and more.

-## Optional: Push from Codespaces to a GitHub repository
+## Optional: Publish a GitHub repository from Codespaces

 At this point, you have a Codespace, which is a container hosted by GitHub running your Visual Studio Code development environment with your new code generated from an azd template.
 However, the code is not stored into a GitHub repository.
 If you plan on continuing to work on the code, you should make that a priority.